lazzzis/sherry/packages/docs/docs/generator-instance.md

 # Generator Instance

-You can access generator instance in SAO File via `this`.
+You can access generator instance in Sherry Conguration File via `this`.

 ## Properties